A Framework for Risk Assessment and Optimal Line Upgrade Selection to Mitigate Wildfire Risk: Test Case Results

 \subsection{Segmenting lines}

-In the previous example, we considered undergrounding decisions for line segments that are at most 10 km long.
-However, we could also consider longer segments, e.g. the entire line, or shorter segments, e.g. at most 1 km.
-Using shorter line segments allows us to develop a more detailed plan that more carefully identifies the highest risk zones.
-However, shorter line segments increase the computational requirements of our model, both in data processing (i.e., obtaining risk values $R_l$ values for a large number of line segments) and in the optimization problem (i.e. each line segment requires the introduction of a binary decision variable $z_l$ to represent whether or not that segment should be undergrounded).
+In the previous example, we considered undergrounding decisions for entire transmission lines.
+However, we could also consider shorter line segments by splitting the lines into pieces with a length of at most 10km or 1km.
+Using shorter line segments allows us to develop a more detailed plan and more carefully target undergrounding efforts in the highest risk zones.
+However, shorter line segments increase the computational requirements of our model, both in data processing (i.e., obtaining risk values $R_l^{\text{cum}}$ and $R_l^{\text{max}}$ values for a large number of line segments $l$) and in the optimization problem (i.e. each line segment requires the introduction of a binary decision variable $z_l$ to represent whether or not that segment should be undergrounded).

-Given these trade-offs, we study the effect of line segment length on upgrade selection based on the cumulative metric in the RTS-GMLC grid.
+Given these trade-offs, we study the effect of line segment length on upgrade selection in the RTS-GMLC, using the CCC problem variant.
 Fig. \ref{fig:compare_segments} shows the post-upgrade risk for budgets ranging from 0 to 6.7 billion USD (the total cost of upgrading all lines) for three cases: the full lines, 10-km line segments, and 1-km line segments.

-From the plot, we can see that assigning risk to and choosing upgrades for shorter line segments allows for greater risk reduction for a given budget.
+From the plot, we can see that assigning risk to and choosing upgrades from a collection of shorter line segments allows for greater risk reduction for a given budget.